Bird

 Coating the inside of the roof with bar soap will help keep

 bees and wasps from attaching their nests.
+Birdhouses

-Number of bird houses
+Number of Bird Houses

+will compete for the same house.
 Do not place the nest boxes to close together as it creates

 unwanted completion.
 To many in one location can also